kkensuke/nextjs-blog-tutorial/posts/latex.md

 ---
 title: "Latex in This Blog’s Markdown"
 date: "2024-7-5"
-subtitle: "A guide to using Latex in this blog’s Markdown files"
+subtitle: "A guide to using Latex in this blog’s markdown"
 tags: [Markdown, Latex]
 ---